La Fondation Universitaire peut accorder des subsides pour promouvoir la publication d'articles scientifiques dans des revues internationales.

 While numerous papers have illuminated the worthiness of research collaboration, relatively few have addressed its prerequisites.
 In our study, seven prerequisites for research collaboration were extracted from the existing literature, and 460 student researchers were surveyed for their perceptions of the prerequisites’ importance.

-Calderon, C.B.
-(2018) Task-Relevant Information Modulates Primary Motor Cortex Activity Before Movement Onset.Frontiers in Human Neuroscience,Volume 12, Article 93.
+Calderon, C.B. et al. (2018) Task-Relevant Information Modulates Primary Motor Cortex Activity Before Movement Onset.Frontiers in Human Neuroscience,Volume 12, Article 93.

 Temperature and water stress affect plant–pollinator interactions in Borago officinalis (Boraginaceae)